jobsonita/test-electron-react-cra-integration/README.md

 ```

 Now, just install your app and run it.
 It'll also create an uninstaller that you can use through your system's control panel.

+After performing all the previous steps, you can now take over the development of the app however you like.
+If you find out you don't need to communicate between react and electron, you can remove the parts related to ipcMain/ipcRenderer.

+Just as an example, I'll add eslint and prettier for the react part of the app.